 Resistance and assistance.
 You can make body exercises easier or harder with any band.
 For example, attach the band to a pull-up bar and put one knee through it to make pull-ups easier.
 Conversely, if you attach the band to something on the ground, each rep becomes harder.

 Different sticking points.
 I’m not sure the scientific term for this.
 Unlike a barbell or dumbbell where the end of each rep is the easiest, bands apply the most resistance at the very end of the motion.
-This strengthens the weakest part of the exercise that usually gets little attention.
+This strengthens the weakest part of the exercise which usually gets little attention.

 Stretching.
 Not only can I bust out a great workout, but I can use the elasticity of the band to get a far deeper stretch and in less time than I otherwise would.
 It’s like having your own personal masseuse.

-My only complaint is that I need at least two (of the three I own) with me to get a good full body workout.
+My only complaint is that I need at least two (of the three I own) with me to get a good full-body workout.
 Certain muscle groups, like the legs, can handle orders of magnitude more resistance than others, say the biceps.

 - Check the pounds of resistance.
-Cheaper brands still claim to be “heavy duty” but they provide little resistance in comparison.
+Cheaper brands still claim to be “heavy duty” but they provide little resistance in comparison

 - Loop bands are a different type of product and not at all a substitute.
 Avoid these.